PandaDB: Understanding Unstructured Data in Graph Database: System Overview

 \section{System Overview}

-We adopt the native graph technology in this work as Figure~\ref{fig:architecture}.
-The query parser, an execution engine, and an optimization algorithm are introduced at first, followed by the data storage and index to support efficiently querying structured and unstructured data.
-Finally, the AI server is proposed to the execution runtime to understand the semantic information of unstructured data.
+As depicted in Figure~\ref{fig:architecture}, the PandaDB system adopts the native graph database Neo4j as the foundation.
+Then the semantic-aware query parser, execution engine, and optimization algorithm are introduced, followed by the data storage and index to support efficiently querying structured and unstructured data.
+Finally, an AI server is proposed for the execution runtime to understand the semantic information of unstructured data.